neilg63/substring-replace/README.md

 # substring-replace: Substring Manipulation for Rust

-This crate adds intuitive substring methods for manipulating Rust strings with character indices, handling multibyte characters with ease, similar to `substring()` in JavaScript, Java, or C#, and `substr()` in C++ or PHP.
+This crate adds intuitive substring methods for manipulating Rust strings with character indices, handling multibyte characters with ease, similar to `substring()` in JavaScript, Java or C#, and `substr()` in C++ or PHP.

 ## Features